lindayeung/389Rspring19/assignments/1_Ethics/writeup/README.md

 # Writeup 1 - Ethics

-Name: *PUT YOUR NAME HERE*
+Name: Linda Yeung
-Section: *PUT YOUR SECTION NUMBER HERE*
+Section: 0201

-I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examniation.
+I pledge on my honor that I have not given or received any unauthorized assistance on this assignment or examination.

-Digital acknowledgement: *PUT YOUR NAME HERE*
+Digital acknowledgement: Linda Yeung

 ## Assignment Writeup